MatthewDHobbs/COMP2406/README.txt

-STOCK BROKER PROJECT - SUBMISSION 2
+STOCK BROKER PROJECT - SUBMISSION 3

-For this submission, I have the basics of buying and selling stocks implemented.
-Users can create buy orders and sell orders.
-To test the app you can sign in to the admin account (email: admin@admin.com, password: admin).
-This account has all the stocks in the portfolio (i.e. 100 shares of each stock).
-You can create sell orders in this account and see them in the orders page.
-You can then create an account for yourself.
-In the account you create, you can deposit funds in the nav menu, and create buy orders.
+* For this check-in I have pushed my code to OpenStack, however, I was unaware that I am unable to connect to MongoDB Atlas from the OpenStack instance.
+* I emailed Professor Shaikhet and she said that you would be able to run it locally to test the functionality as I still need to write some initialization scripts for a local database on OpenStack.

-There are a few issues regarding buying and selling stock that you should be aware of.
+There are still a few things that I need to work on:
-- Automatic updates are not currently implemented: you will need to refresh the page to see changes.
-- Buy and sell order expiration dates are not currently implemented (although you can cancel orders in the orders page).
+- Sorting history by type and date
+- Cleaning up user interface
+- Bug fixes

+OpenStack Information
+- 134.117.132.197
+- student
+- Westfield7

 ----------